1973 Veendam (III)

 HISTORY:

-Constructed as a passenger ship with four full decks and 3 cargo holds with a total of 360,000 cub.ft. in holding capacity.
-The construction was partly funded by a government grant so the ship could be quickly converted into a troop carrier might the need arise.
+Constructed as a passenger ship with four full decks and 3 cargo holds with a total volume of 360,000 cub.ft.
+The construction was partly funded by a US Government grant so the ship could be quickly converted into a troop carrier might the need arise.
 For this reason there was extra watertight sub-division on the lower decks, not unlike a warship.
 The keel was laid on 18 October 1957 and the hull launched on 12 March 1958.
-Delivered on 9 December 1958 as the Argentina (14,984 Brt.
-553 in one First Class only) to the Moore – McCormack Lines Inc. of New York.
+Delivered on 9 December 1958 as the Argentina (14,984 Brt. with 553 passengers in First Class only) to the Moore – McCormack Lines Inc. of New York.
 The ship commenced her maiden voyage on 12 December 1958 with a sailing from New York to Buenos Aires, calling at various ports along the East coast of South America.

 During a 1963 refit at the Bethlehem Steel Corporation of Baltimore, 61 new cabins are added on an extra deck and a new observation lounge above the bridge is constructed.
 The old lounge on front of the midships ventilation house is removed.
 (New measurements: 23,372 Brt.
 14,444 Nrt.
 5,590 Dwt. and 670 Passengers First Class).
 Returns to the South America service.
 With the air planes taking more and more of the regular business trade and the surging crew costs, the ship is laid up in Baltimore in 1969.

-Bought together with her sister in April 1971 by Holland America for U.S. $ 10 mln. but she remained laid up pending approval of the sale by Congress.
+Bought together with her sister in April 1971 by Holland America for U.S. $ 10 mln. but she remained laid up pending approval of the sale by the US Congress.
 As the ship had been built with a government grant, the sale needed governmental approval.
 When approval came through, the ship left Baltimore on 25 August 1972, heading for Bremerhaven to be refitted at the Hapag – LLoyd Werft (arrival 8 September).
-The conversion into a cruiseship cost the company 15 mln.
+The conversion into a cruise ship cost the company 15 mln.
 Dutch Guilders.
 The interiors were completed at Rotterdam.
-Renamed in Veendam (3) and registered for the N.V.
+Renamed in Veendam (III) and registered for the N.V.
 Cruiseship Veendam, Willemstad, Curacao.

-The intention was to use the Veendam for a whole season of European cruises but poor bookings put a stop to this.
-After the main refit work had been done the ship came to Rotterdam where her inteiors were finsihed off by local contractors.
-Then she made 3 short cruises met invitees, personell and retired HAL people between 01 June and 05 June 1973 as part of the Centennial celebrations of the company.
-This was followed by one European cruise commencing on 06 june from Rotterdam, calling at Great Yarmouth and from there to Norwegian ports and fjords and on the way back to Copenhagen.
+The intention was to use the ss Veendam for a whole season of European cruises but poor bookings put a stop to this.
+Instead she started with 3 short cruises for HAL personnel to celebrate the 100 years of the company.
+This was followed by one European cruise commencing on 06 June from Rotterdam, calling at Great Yarmouth and from there to Norwegian ports and fjords and on the way back to Copenhagen.
 On the 17th. of June she was back in Rotterdam and sailed the next day to New York via Southampton and Cobh.

-She arrived in New York on the 25th. and after after travel agents visits etc. commenced her first cruise from New York to the Caraibbean on the 20th. of June. t the same time the oil crises began the bite that caused high fuel prices and low cabin sales and the ship was laid up on 15 May 1974 at Hampton Roads.
-For the winter of 1974/75 a charter is obtained starting on the 15th. of December.
+She arrived in New York on the 25th. and after after travel agents visits etc. commenced her first cruise from New York to the Caribbean on the 20th. of June.
+At the same time the oil crises began the bite which caused high fuel prices and low cabin sales and the ship was laid up on 15 May 1974 at Hampton Roads.
+For the winter of 1974/75 a charter is obtained, starting on the 15th. of December.
 Agencia Maritima Intermares S.A. of Brazil is the new operator of the ship offering cruises from Brazil for the Brazilian home market.
 The ship is also renamed in Brasil.
-The peculiar thing is, that this happened to the old name of the Veendam’s sistership when she was still sailing for Moore McCormack.
+The peculiar thing is, that this happened to be the old name of the Veendam’s sistership when she was still sailing for Moore McCormack.
 Operated by a Dutch crew and with Brazilian stewardesses in the lounges the ship made cruises from Rio de Janeiro.

 This charter ends on 21 April 1975 and after having reverted to the name Veendam, the ship starts a series of cruises from New York.
 On 1 January 1977 it commences sailing for a new HAL subsidiary called Monarch Cruises Lines of Miami under the name of Monarch Star.
 Registration is under Panamanian flag and a mainly Greek crew.
 (Measurement: 15,362 Brt.)
 As the independent management of the two ships by Monarch does not deliver the expected results, Holland America Cruises of Willemstad Curacao, assumes direct control over Monarch on 20 November 1977 and Monarch cruises is disbanded.
 On 8 January 1978 the ship is renamed to Veendam again with a registration for N.V.
 Veendam, Panama.